bioinformed/glu-genetics/docs/dev_manual/style.rst

     Names to Avoid

-      Never use the characters `l' (lowercase letter el), `O' (uppercase letter oh), or `I' (uppercase letter eye) as single character variable names.
+      Never use the characters 'l' (lowercase letter el), 'O' (uppercase letter oh), or 'I' (uppercase letter eye) as single character variable names.

       In some fonts, these characters are indistinguishable from the numerals one and zero.
-When tempted to use `l', use `L' instead.
+When tempted to use 'l', use 'L' instead.

     Package and Module Names